 Plant invasions often have cascading impacts on ecological communities because they can directly modify both above-ground and soil food webs (McCary et al. 2016).
-Non-native invasive plants (hereafter referred to as ‘non-native’) are particularly prevalent in degraded habitats with prior, intensive land-use practices (Mosher et al. 2009, Wang et al. 2016), meaning their impacts are most pronounced in areas where wildlife already faces other anthropogenic stressors.
+Non-native invasive plants (hereafter referred to as ‘non-native’) are particularly prevalent in degraded habitats with a history of intensive land-use practices (Mosher et al. 2009, Wang et al. 2016.
 Furthermore, new non-native plant species are expected become established in anthropogenically modified habitats over time (Seebens et al. 2017).
 Consequently, understanding the mechanisms by which non-native plants disrupt food webs and identifying effective solutions have become priorities for ecologists and land managers.
 Typically, non-native plants dominate or form monocultures and displace native plant species, negatively impacting native animals indirectly (Fletcher et al. 2019).
 Some studies have shown lower quality arthropod prey is available to insectivorous birds and mammals in habitats dominated by non-native plants.
 (Gerber et al. 2008, Riedl et al. 2018).
 However, nutritional quality for herbivores is just one of multiple traits of non-native plants that impacts food webs.
 For example, compounds released from invasive plants through roots and decaying leaves can impact detritus-based food webs (Robison et al. 2021).
 Additionally, non-native plants have atypical architecture compared to native plants, leading to different compositions of arthropods independent of the host plant quality (Pearson 2009, Landsman et al. 2020).
 Each of these trait-based mechanisms provides some insight into the consequences of plant invasion, but interspecific comparisons are needed to help elucidate these pathways.
 For example, Lind and Parker (2010) compared a range of plant species testing the hypothesis that non-native plants have significantly different defensive chemistry than natives, but this hypothesis was only supported for a small proportion of the invasive plants examined.
-For this reason, our study includes a comparison of a community of non-native plants to a community of native plants in a shared environment.

 In food web ecology, comparisons are often made between native and non-native congeners that are expected to have similar phytochemistry and thus shared defensive traits (Haan et al. 2021, Lampert et al. 2022).
 Similarly, in comparable habitats, areas dominated by invasive plants often have lower abundances of plant-feeding arthropods, particularly caterpillars (Richard et al. 2019).
 As a result of lower nutritional quality, invasive plants may have fewer herbivores, shrinking the biomass in the second trophic level (Clark and Seewagen 2019).
 It is expected that by removing non-native plants, native plants have an opportunity to recover, thus restoring ecosystem services (Hopfensperger et al. 2017).
 In landscaping scenarios, native plants which provide more insect prey are suggested as replacements for exotic shrubs to help bird populations (Narango et al. 2018, Kramer et al. 2019).
 By contrast, in managed forests, NNI plant removal is typically conducted without active replacement and relies on local native plants to move into recently cleared areas on their own (Flory and Clay 2009, Shields et al. 2015, Farmer et al. 2016, Cutway 2017).
 Importantly, for wildlife at higher trophic levels, the success of this management strategy depends on the presumed superiority of arthropod quantity or quality on native compared to non-native plants.
 However, this assumption has not been rigorously tested, both in general and particularly in the temperate forests of the northeastern United States.